rajfta/dewa/cms/posts/en/Unlimited_Surfaces_I_Jeans.md

   What does Dewa Zrt. have to do with jeans manufacturing?

-  The story of jeans spans more than 150 years, and over time, this garment has become one of the world’s most iconic fashion items.
+  The story of jeans spans more than 150 years, and over time, this garment has become one of the world's most iconic fashion items.
 But few people know that a Hungarian company, Dewa Zrt. has also played a part in this global success story.
 coverImage: /farmerfeste%CC%81s.jpg
+translationSlug: Hatartalan_feluletek_I_farmerfestes
 seo:
   title: Jeans Manufacturing I Dewa Zrt.
   description: Dewa Zrt.'s role in jeans manufacturing in Hungary